Symplectic maps and hyperK\"ahler moment map geometry: Kähler moment map

-where $\pi_1$ is the canonical first projection.
-The vector space $\vecV$ acts by translations on $V$ and the induced action on the tangent bundle $TV$ is trivial on the fibers.
-The tangent bundle $\pi:TM\to M$ is obtained as a quotient of $TV\to V$ by the $\Gamma$ action.
-Therefore $TM\to M$ is also canonically isomorphic to the trivial bundle $\pi_1:M\times \vecV\to M$.
-We obtain a smooth $\vecV$-invariant bundle map
+The tangent bundle $\pi: TV\to V$ of the affine space $V$ is canonically isomorphic to the trivial bundle $\pi_1:V\times \vecV\to V$, where~$\pi_1$ is the first canonical projection.
+The action of $\vecV$ on $V$ induces an action on the tangent bundle $TV\to V$, which is trivial on the fibers.
+The tangent bundle $\pi:TM\to M$ is obtained as a quotient of $TV\to V$ by the lattice $\Gamma$.
+It follows that the tangent bundle $TM\to M$ is also canonically isomorphic to the trivial bundle $\pi_1:M\times \vecV\to M$.
+Hence we obtain a smooth $\vecV$-invariant bundle map trivialization

 given by $\pi_2:M\times \vecV\to\vecV$, where $\pi_2$ is the canonical projection on the second factor.
-In addition, the map $\rho$ respects the Kähler structures, in the sense that it is complex linear, and:
+In addition, the map $\rho$ respects the Kähler structures, in the sense that